jhs2jhs/WebDownloadJobsManage/README.md

 6. plan to use cluster module to restart process automaticallly, however, ejdb does not support multiple process, so it has to rely on single process for each task.
 7. `console.time(label)`, `console.timeEnd(label)`: can be used to measure the timedifference.
 8. install supervisor for nodejs debugging `npm install supervisor -g`
+9. common error: 'http encode, check / in the end of url'

 #### db find and then update in jobs_get